Conference of Carnuntum: Background

 Maxentius (r.
 306–312), son of Maximian, was jealous of Constantine's elevation, and during a riot over capitation tax in Rome, a cohort of praetorian guards acclaimed him emperor on 28 October 306, though at first he styled himself princeps invictus ("undefeated prince"), in the hope of obtaining recognition of his reign by the senior emperor Galerius.
 Then, uncomfortable with sole leadership, Maxentius sent a set of imperial robes to Maximian and saluted him as "augustus for the second time", offering him theoretical equal rule but less actual power and a lower rank.
 By 307, both had suffered invasions.
 The first by Severus II, who surrendered to Maximian, after which Maxentius publicly assumed the style of augustus, and then by Galerius himself, who ultimately decided to withdraw.
 Before or during Galerius' invasion, Severus was executed or was forced to commit suicide.

 Soon afterwards, Maximian made his way to Gaul to negotiate with Constantine.
 A deal was struck in which Constantine would marry Maximian's younger daughter Fausta and be elevated to augustan rank in Maxentius' secessionist regime.
 In return, Constantine would reaffirm the old family alliance between Maximian and Constantius, and support Maxentius' cause in Italy but would remain neutral in the war with Galerius.
 The deal was sealed with a double ceremony in Augusta Treverorum (present day Trier, Germany) in late 307, at which Constantine married Fausta and was declared augustus by Maximian.
-In 308, likely in April, Maximian attempted to depose his son in a failed plot, forcing him to flee Italy in disgrace, and eventually to Constantine's court in Gaul.
+In 308, likely in April, Maximian fled Italy in disgrace after an unsuccessful attempt to depose his son, eventually making his way to Constantine's court in Gaul.
 Aware of the situation in the west, Galerius decided to organize a conference, and Maximian pinned his hopes for re-ascension on it.